°C / 9 °C

 On a guided

-town or themed tour held by the Hall-Wattens Tourist Board you will find out about the rich history of Hall in Tirol and will be shown the most important sights.
-The existence and development of the town is closely connected with salt mining in the Hall valley.
-As a result of these activities, the town charter was granted in 1303.
-But the medieval town’s history has also been shaped by disasters and fires.
-The region boasts further highlights such as Friedberg Castle, the Typewriter Museum and the Museum of Local and Industrial History in Wattens which are all well worth a visit.
+town or themed tour held by the Hall-Wattens Tourist Board you will find out about the rich history of Hall in Tirol and the most important sights.
+The existence and development of the town is closely connected with salt mining in the Halltal valley.
+As a result of this development, the town charter was granted in 1303.
+Moreover, the first Guldiner, a large silver coin replacing the golden Gulden, was coined in 1486.
+It was made of the Schwaz silver exploited in the region and became the predecessor of the American dollar!
+The region boasts further highlights such as the Crystal Worlds in Wattens as well as Friedberg Castle in Volders, which are all well worth a visit.

 The 700-year-old town is situated 10km to the east of Innsbruck.
 During the Middle Ages it was much larger and more important than today's provincial capital, Innsbruck.
 The town flourished in the 13th century because of the vast deposits of salt in the area …